aldelaro5/dolphin-memory-engine/README.md

 ## Troubleshooting

 On Linux, the program may require additional kernel permissions to be able to read and write memory to external processes (which is required to read and write the memory of Dolphin).
 If nothing happens to Dolphin, but the program frequently unhooks itself, the program is missing the required permissions.
 Grant these permissions by running the following command as root:

-	setcap cap_sys_ptrace=eip DME
+	setcap cap_sys_ptrace=eip dolphin-memory-engine

-Where `DME` is the path of the Dolphin Memory Engine executable.
-This should fix the permission problem for future executions.
+Where `dolphin-memory-engine` is the path of the Dolphin Memory Engine executable.
+This sets the permission for future executions.

 If it doesn't work, verify that you do not have the `nosuid` mount flag on your `/etc/fstab` as it can cause this command to silently fail.

 On macOS, Dolphin (upon install or after an update) must be signed with specific entitlements to permit memory access.
 Follow the instructions [above](#macos-code-signing).

 ## License
 This program is licensed under the MIT license which grants you the permission to do anything you wish to with the software, as long as you preserve all copyright notices.
-(See the file LICENSE for the legal text.)
+See the file LICENSE for the legal text.